front-matter/commonmeta-py/README.md

 *Planned*: we plan to implement this format for the first public release.
 *Later*: we plan to implement this format in a later release.

+## Documentation

+Documentation (work in progress) for using the library is available at [Front Matter Documentation](https://docs.front-matter.io/talbot/).

 ## Meta

 * Please note that this project is released with a [Contributor Code of Conduct](https://github.com/front-matter/talbot/blob/main/CODE_OF_CONDUCT.md>).
 By participating in this project you agree to abide by its terms.